miekg/dns/README.md

 *all of them*

 * 103{4,5} - DNS standard
+* 1183 - ISDN, X25 and other deprecated records
 * 1348 - NSAP record (removed the record)
 * 1982 - Serial Arithmetic
 * 1876 - LOC record